 The general rule of thumb when looking to hire Summer students is to post jobs some 4-8 months in advance of start date.
 If looking to hire Fall or Winter, 3-4-months in advance of start date is sufficient.

-B.Eng.
 Some 20 students are expected to complete their undergraduate degree in 2015 and another 20 in 2016.
-While each employer has their own work force planning and hiring timeline, many companies participate in On-Campus Recruitment activities (coordinated through the Engineering Career Centre) starting early Fall 2013.
-Graduate of the class of 2013 have been hired in a variety of sectors, including oil and gas and energy.
+While each employer has their own work force planning and hiring timeline, many companies participate in On-Campus Recruitment activities (coordinated through the Engineering Career Centre) started early in Fall 2014.
+Graduate of the class of 2014 have been hired in a variety of sectors, including oil and gas and energy.
 While most of the jobs are domestic, there’s a lot of opportunity for travel because of the diverse language skill sets with opportunities for Engineers-in-training and/or management and/or leadership programs.